10/29/2020

 Operator

-Conference Call Operator
+Conference Operator

-Ladies and gentlemen, thank you for standing by and welcome to the Q3 2020 WellTower Inc. earnings conference call.
-At this time, all participants are on the listen-only mode.
+Ladies and gentlemen, thank you for standing by and welcome to the Q3 2020 Welltower, Inc. earnings conference call.
+At this time, all participants are in the listen-only mode.
 After the speaker presentation, there will be a question and answer session.
 To ask a question during the session, you will need to press star 1 on your telephone.
 Please be advised that today's conference is being recorded.
 If you require any further assistance, please press star 0.
-I would now like to hand the conference over to your first speaker today to Mr. Matt McQueen, General Counsel.
+I would now like to hand the conference over to your first speaker today, to Mr. Matt McQueen, General Counsel.
 Thank you.
 Please go ahead, sir.

 speaker